jaharrah/redsky-chess/README.md

 	POST http://localhost:8080/chess/move?col1=<a-f>&row1=<1-8>&col2=<a-f>&row2=<1-8>

 I have the column indicators as a through f, and row indicators as 1 through 8.
-If the coordinate parameters are not populated properly, or the move is not valid, the web service call will return a 400.
+If the coordinate parameters are not populated properly, or the move is not valid, the web service call will return a 400, with a response of why the movement did not happen.
 Otherwise, the service will return a 200, with a response of "Done."

 To show the current board status, you can make the call: